Celebration of The Randomness

 7 random things I found in my workspace

-1.One of the hundreds of booking recommendations I kept, but didn’t complete; I dream to build Mongolian version of BrainPickings with rock-star writers one day…
+1.One of the hundreds of book recommendations I kept, but didn’t complete; I dream to build Mongolian version of BrainPickings with rock-star writers one day…

-2.This one has been bookmarked for years, being my first donation to https://watsi.org/, and something of sentimental importance as window to great design services some of which I haven’t yet to use until now.
+2.This one has been bookmarked for years, being my first donation to https://watsi.org/, and something of sentimental importance as a window to great design services some of which I have yet to use until now.

 3.Unexpectedly clear notes taken at one networking event with two engineers, many other networkers and some familiar faces.
 Strangely fun experience.
 Weird I never shared the actual note from the discussions with my friends or partners.